 Discharge Instructions for Fine-Needle Thyroid Biopsy

-Tips to take care of yourself at home:
+Here are some tips to take care of yourself at home:

 Ask your healthcare provider when you can return to work and normal activities.
 This will likely be the same day as your procedure.